-The Group operates at the highest level of business ethics with zero tolerance for corruption, extortion, fraud, or money laundering.
-To ensure compliance with the Prevention of Bribery Ordinance (Cap.
-201 of the laws of Hong Kong) and other relevant laws and regulations, we have created stringent risk management and internal control systems, which align with the Anti-corruption Policy as well as Wharf REIC's Compliance Policy Statement.
-To ensure that all workers are aware of our standards for professional behaviour in business activities, the Group has also adopted Wharf REIC's Statement of Business Integrity and Code of Conduct.
-Under the Whistleblowing Policy and Procedures, employees have a confidential channel to voice concerns about any suspected malpractice or misconduct.
-The Group assesses our business procedures to ensure compliance obligations on a regular basis.
+The Group maintains the highest standards of business ethics, with zero tolerance for corruption, fraud, extortion, or money laundering.
+Our commitment to compliance with the Prevention of Bribery Ordinance (Cap 201 of the laws of Hong Kong) and other relevant regulations is ensured through robust risk management and internal control systems.
+These systems are aligned with both the Anti-corruption Policy and Wharf REIC's Compliance Policy Statement.
+Additionally, to ensure professional conduct in business activities, the Group has adopted Wharf REIC's Statement of Business Integrity and Code of Conduct.
+The Whistleblowing Policy & Procedures allows employees a confidential channel to voice their concerns about any suspected malpractice or misconduct.
+Regular reviews of our business procedures are conducted to ensure ongoing compliance with our obligations.